shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level7-1-custom-keyboard.md

 28 CAPS
 29
 ..
-[ last row of keyboard, but not used in flag]
+[ bottom row of keyboard, but not used in flag so we don't write it out] ..
-..

 ```